CookedSeafood/rogue-sword/README.md

 }
 ```

-- `manaConsumption`: Amount of mana point will be consumed per use.
+- `manaConsumption`: Mana consumption per use.